jwshive/7dtd_server_manager/README.md

 # 7 Days to Die Server Management Tool

 A Python-based command-line interface for managing and monitoring 7 Days to Die dedicated servers via Telnet.
+Not all functionality fully tested.

 ## Features